laurenfazah/gdi-intro-html-css/README.md

 The course is meant to be taught in 4 two-hour sections.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.

-### Tech requirements:
+### Tech Requirements for Students:

- - Your laptop (Mac, PC, or Linux are all okay).
+ - Your laptop (Mac, PC, or Linux are all okay) and a charger
- - A modern web browser - Google Chrome recommended.
+ - Google Chrome
  - A text editor.
-We recommend Atom or Sublime Text (both free; available for Mac, PC, and Linux).
+We recommend Atom or Sublime Text (both free; available for Mac, PC, and Linux)

+### Notes for Instructors and/or Course Organizers:
+ - Before each class, print out a cheatsheet for each student (found in the cheatsheets directory)
+ - Try to code in front of students, so students can see the 'before' and 'after' versions of each exercise

 ## Classes